chen1474147/Deep3DPose/README.md

 Note that this repository contains 3 backgrounds, 3 clothes.
 In the paper we use 796 backgrrounds and 10000 clothes.
 Thes clothes can be downloaded in the project website page.
 You can also make your own images by your own.

+### caffe

+We modify caffe to adjust it to our onw task.
+We use domain adaptation to make full use of synthetic data.
+See 5-caffe directory for more detials.